Survival Rates for Selected Adult Brain Tumors

 Survival rates for more common adult brain and spinal cord tumors

-These numbers are for some of the more common types of brain and spinal cord tumors.
+The numbers in the table below are for some of the more common types of brain and spinal cord tumors in adults.
 Accurate numbers are not readily available for all types of tumors, often because they are rare or are hard to classify.

 Type of Tumor